mcbuehler/FP-GAN/README.md

 ## References

 * LEE , K., KIM , H., AND SUH , C. 2018.
 Simulated+unsupervised learning with adaptive data
 generation and bidirectional mappings.
-In International Conference on Learning Represen- tations.
+In International Conference on Learning Representations.
-* WOOD , E., B ALTRUŠAITIS , T., M ORENCY , L.-P., R OBINSON , P., AND B ULLING , A. 2016.
+* WOOD , E., B ALTRUŠAITIS , T., MORENCY , L.-P., ROBINSON , P., AND BULLING , A. 2016.
 Learning an appearance-based gaze estimator from one million synthesised images.
 In Pro- ceedings of the Ninth Biennial ACM Symposium on Eye Tracking Research & Applications, 131–138.